Green-Software-Foundation/certification/planning/LAUNCH-IMPLEMENTATION-PLAN.md

 - Record everything in the tracking spreadsheet

 **What you're validating**:
-- The three-gate process is clear and workable
+- The single-pass review process is clear and workable
 - Reviewers reach consistent conclusions on the same submission
 - The review record template captures everything needed
 - Certificate generation works